 Nvidia (NVDA) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the maker of graphics chips for gaming and artificial intelligence had lost 1.6% over the past month.
-This has was narrower than the Computer and Technology sector's loss of 4.28% and the S&P 500's loss of 3.29% in that time.
+Coming into today, shares of the maker of graphics chips for gaming and artificial intelligence had gained 1.94% in the past month.
+In that same time, the Computer and Technology sector lost 4.69%, while the S&P 500 lost 4.08%.

 Wall Street will be looking for positivity from NVDA as it approaches its next earnings report date.
-In that report, analysts expect NVDA to post earnings of $2.56 per share.
-This would mark year-over-year growth of 43.82%.
-Our most recent consensus estimate is calling for quarterly revenue of $4.41 billion, up 46.35% from the year-ago period.
+The company is expected to report EPS of $2.56, up 43.82% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.41 billion, up 46.35% from the prior-year quarter.

 NVDA's full-year Zacks Consensus Estimates are calling for earnings of $9.11 per share and revenue of $15.81 billion.
 These results would represent year-over-year changes of +57.34% and +44.8%, respectively.

-It is also important to note the recent changes to analyst estimates for NVDA.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for NVDA should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.1% higher.
-NVDA currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.1% higher.
+NVDA is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, NVDA is holding a Forward P/E ratio of 54.95.
-This valuation marks a premium compared to its industry's average Forward P/E of 27.11.
+Digging into valuation, NVDA currently has a Forward P/E ratio of 56.52.
+This represents a premium compared to its industry's average Forward P/E of 27.38.

-We can also see that NVDA currently has a PEG ratio of 3.04.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-NVDA's industry had an average PEG ratio of 2.97 as of yesterday's close.
+It is also worth noting that NVDA currently has a PEG ratio of 3.13.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Semiconductor - General stocks are, on average, holding a PEG ratio of 3.03 based on yesterday's closing prices.

 Click to get this free report